qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 This section contains some details on how QGIS accesses SAP HANA layers.
 Most of the time, QGIS should simply provide you with a list of database tables and views that can be loaded, and it will load them on request.
-However, if you have trouble loading a SAP HANA table or view into QGIS, the information below may help you understand QGIS messages and give you directions for modifying the SAP HANA table or view definition to allow QGIS to load it.
+However, if you have trouble loading an SAP HANA table or view into QGIS, the information below may help you understand the root cause and assist in resolving the issue.

 Feature Identification
 ......................